-- Substitution: does the EWP provide the highest level of protection, for example, can the task be done from a scaffold instead of an EWP?
+- can the task be done from a scaffold instead of an EWP?

-- using engineering controls, for example, can an EWP with an operator protective device/secondary guarding such as a physical barrier or pressure sensing device, be used for the task?
+- can you use an EWP with operator protective devices/secondary guarding, such as a physical barrier or pressure sensing device?

 - a combination of control measures.

-- familiarising operators with specific EWP model controls
+- familiarising operators with specific EWP model controls, including emergency descent controls

-- EWP inspection and maintenance regimes consistent with manufacturer’s instructions
+- inspecting and maintaining EWP consistent with the manufacturer’s instructions

-- assigning a safety observer who is trained to use EWP ground-based controls.
+- assigning support personnel who are trained to use EWP ground-based controls for emergency descent.

-- where the nature of the task being carried out requires the EWP basket to be used near overhead/adjacent fixed structures, the likelihood of a crushing incident occurring increases in direct proportion to the number and proximity of fixed structures (eg roofs, cable trays, pipework) near the EWP basket
+The likelihood of a crushing incident increases in direct proportion to the number and proximity of fixed structures, such as roofs, cable trays and pipework near the EWP basket.

-- the basket moves unexpectedly.
-This may be due to unstable ground conditions, an operator’s lack of familiarity with the EWP’s model specific controls, or malfunction of controls
+The basket moving unexpectedly may be due to unstable ground conditions, an operator’s lack of familiarity with the EWP’s model-specific controls, or malfunction of control.

-- there are ground-based obstacles in close proximity to the EWP.
-Obstacles on the ground may divert an operator’s attention from overhead or adjacent structures (or their passenger’s safety) while traveling or manoeuvring the EWP.
+Ground-based obstacles in close proximity to the EWP may divert an operator’s attention from overhead or adjacent structures, or their passenger’s safety, while travelling or manoeuvring the EWP.

-Note: The more time spent in an EWP close to fixed structures the more likely a crush incident may occur.
+The more time spent in an EWP close to fixed structures, the more likely a crush incident may occur.

 Boom-type EWPs operating in workplaces where there is an increased risk of workers being crushed against a fixed structure should be fitted with an effective operator protective device.

 Lower risk – minimal overhead structure in proximity.
 Secondary guarding not required.